AlexGodard/broadsign-frontend-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Required environment variables
-The following environment variables are required so the app functions properly.
+The following environment variables are required to start the app.

-It is recommended to put them inside a `.env.local` file at the project root so react-scripts (from Create-react-app) automatically injects them at build time (note that they must start with the `REACT_APP` prefix to be injected).
+It is recommended to put them inside a `.env.local` file at the project root to make react-scripts (from Create React App) automatically inject them at build time (note that they must start with the `REACT_APP` prefix to be injected).

 |   Environment variable  | Usage                                                                                                       |   Type  | Default |     Example value     |
 |:-----------------------:|-------------------------------------------------------------------------------------------------------------|:-------:|:-------:|:---------------------:|